Dmpecci/staticconfiguration/README.md

 A Python library for declarative, persistent, and type-safe configuration with static access semantics.
 Designed for the small subset of application state that is genuinely global, needs early availability, and must persist across sessions.

 ---
+## Introduction

+This project started while I was developing a DAW.

+At first, everything was clean and reasonable.
+I was passing configuration values through dependency injection: sample rate, buffer size, engine flags.
+The “correct” way.
+Calm, explicit, well-structured.

+Then a simple question appeared:

+**How do I make the same value available to the UI, the audio engine, and several other subsystems at the same time?**

+The obvious answer was: *keep passing it through DI*.

+And that is where things started to go wrong.

+Method signatures became noisy.
+Classes that did not conceptually care about audio settings now had to receive them.
+Objects existed only to forward configuration to somewhere else.
+The dependency graph kept growing, while the number of places that actually *used* the value stayed small.

+It worked — but it felt wrong.

+So I thought:
+*What if I just make it global?*

+A `settings.py`.
+Or a JSON file, so when the app restarts, everything stays exactly as the user left it.

+And immediately, new problems appeared.

+What about concurrency?
+What happens if the UI writes while the engine reads?
+What happens when the schema changes in a future version?
+What happens when I add a new field?
+What happens when something goes wrong and the file gets corrupted?

+This is the classic global state problem:
+it works today, and tomorrow you spend the whole day debugging it.

+Going back to DI did not really solve it either.
+It just hid the global nature of the problem behind more plumbing, more dependencies, and more complexity than the problem itself justified.

+At that point, one thing became clear:

+**Some state is inherently global.**

+Pretending otherwise does not make it safer — it just makes it harder to reason about.

+So the real question was not *“how do I avoid global state?”*
+The real question was:

+**How do I make global state safe?**

+In that moment, i created a new project, this repository is my answer to that question.

 ## Motivation